thomasDACHPC/ci-cd-guide/readme.md

         	- containerPort: 8080
 ```
 These lines of code set the application image which should be deployed by Kubernetes.
 The *image* is equivalent to `<docker-repository-name>:<tag>` in this case.
-The *containerPort* defines the port on which the application is accessible.
+The *containerPort* defines the port on which the application is accessible within the Kubernetes cluster.

 ---

-For more information about deployments refer to the Kubernetes documentation!
+For more information about deployments refer to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)!

 ### Create a Kubernetes Service File (service.yaml)
 The next part is about the configuration of a service.
 Again, a simple `service.yaml` file can be found in the project folder `deployment`.
+In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.
+The first type of service we will use is the _load balancer_.
+It allows to access an application from the outside of the cluster.
 ```
 apiVersion: v1
 kind: Service